 But as his ears affirmed what his eyes had seen, what his feet had stopped for, and what his heart beated for, it all clicked into his mind.

-Hearing those quiet subtle footsteps approach him from the other side, all he could think was…
+Hearing those quiet subtle footsteps approach him from the other side, and seeing those multiple pigments come into view, all he could think was…

 The pain of seeing something you’ve lost.
 Hearing something you’ve lost.
 Feeling the weight of your own powerlessness face to face with what you’ve caused.